ZhanyongTang/NISL-BugDetection/README.md

 > Note:
 >
-> ★ indicates we have applied a CVE ID for this bug.
+> ★ We have applied for a CVE ID for this bug.
+>
+> ☆ This bug already has a CVE ID when we detect it.